SyneticNL/Hyral/packages/core/documentation/Core/relationships.md

 # Relationships
 Resources can be related to other resources.
 Hyral exposes the available relations on a resource and makes the related resources available via the data attribute.

-A typical resource with a relation is structured as follows:

 ## Relationship format
 A relationships is defined with:
 * A `key` (author) under which it will be available in data.
 * The `cardinality` of the relationships